 We have many programs and services that work to support veterans, service members and their families, as well as communities worldwide.
 Please check out our latest fact sheet, or spend some time browsing our site to learn why No One Does More For Veterans.

 Wake Forest VFW Memorial Post 8466 was chartered in 1989 and meets the first Thursday of each month at the Wake Forest American Legion building, 225 E. Holding Avenue, Wake Forest, NC 27587.
 Dinner is served at 6 PM followed by our membership meeting at 7 PM.
-We currently have about 150 members and are very active in the community by supporting the following programs and events:
+We currently have almost 170 members from every branch of service and are very active in the community by supporting the following programs and events:

 - We donate to the VA Durham Medical Center, The USO @ RDU, and the VFW National Children’s Home monthly.

 - We assist the VA Durham Medical Center in their Volunteer programs.
 (Hospice, Data entry, and patient transportation).

 - We collect funds every Saturday morning at the Wake Forest Farmers Market with monies going directly to needy Veterans in our local area.
 Therefore, no overhead is involved.

 - We host two monthly "Coffees" for Veterans to come together, hash out issues, get information about benefits and simply speak with those who have similar life experience.

 - We honor Deceased Veterans each year in the month of May when we participate in the National "Buddy Poppy Program”.
 We give away about 20,000 Poppies each year.